 Why do you need to insulate a house?
-When heat travels through the walls of your home, thermal transfer can happen.
+When heat travels through the walls of your home, the thermal transfer can happen.

 On a hot summer day, thermal transfer coming from outside will make your air conditioner use more energy to keep your house cold all throughout.